Quick Answer

 - Hart-Scott-Rodino Antitrust Improvements Act of 1976

-- If size-of-transaction is between $133.9 million and $535.5 million: filing required only if both size-of-person tests are met
+- Deal value between the lower and upper thresholds: filing required only if both size-of-person tests are met

-- If size-of-transaction is at or above $535.5 million: filing required regardless of party size
+- Deal value at or above the upper threshold: filing required regardless of party size

 Exam Tip: Gotchas

-- The size-of-person test is WAIVED at $535.5 million and above.
-A $600 million deal between two small parties is still reportable.
-The size-of-person test only matters in the middle tier.
+- The size-of-person test is WAIVED at the upper threshold and above.
+A large deal between two small parties is still reportable.
+The size-of-person test only matters in the middle band.

 The waiting period is the regulator's window to review the deal before closing.